SuperagenticAI/dspy-code/README.md

 ## ✨ What is DSPy Code?

 DSPy Code is an **interactive development environment** that transforms how you learn and build with DSPy.
-Built as an intelligent CLI tool, it provides natural language interactions, code generation, optimization workflows, and comprehensive validation—all designed specifically for DSPy development.
+Built as an intelligent CLI tool, it provides natural language interactions, code generation, optimization workflows, and comprehensive validation, all designed specifically for DSPy development.

 **Learn as you build.** Whether you're a complete beginner or a DSPy expert, the CLI adapts to your level and guides you through every step.